-We must never forget the Wadatsumi-zo sculpture, which was erected as a symbol of Ritsumeikan University's philosophy of "peace and democracy."
-The statue's story begins in 1949 with the publication of Kike Wadatsumi no Koe (Listen to the Voices from the Sea), a collection of writings by students who had lost their lives during the war.
-The word Wadatsumi is a variant of Wadanokami, meaning "god who rules the sea."
-There was a huge response to the publication of this collection, and the Fallen Student Soldier Memorial Society of Japan, commonly known as the Wadatsumi-kai, was formed.
-With the proceeds from the sales of the publication, the sculptor Hongo Shin (1905-1980) was commissioned to create a memorial sculpture for the students who had lost their lives in the war.
-He had obtained informal consent from
+We must never forget the Wadatsumi Statue, which was erected as a symbol of "peace and democracy."
+The statue's story begins in 1949 with the publication of Kike Wadatsumi no Koe (Hear the Voice of Wadatsumi), a collection of writings by university students throughout Japan who had lost their lives during the war.
+The old Japanese word Wadatsumi is a variant of Wadanokami, meaning god of the ocean.
+There was a huge response to the publication of this collection, and the Japan Association of Fallen Student Soldiers, commonly known as the Wadatsumi-kai, was formed.
+Proceeds from sales of the publication were used to commission sculptor Hongo Shin (1905-1980) to create a statue commemorating students who had lost their lives in the war.
+After the University of Tokyo authorities refused a request from the Wadatsumi-kai secretariat to contribute to the project, Suekawa Hiroshi announced in 1951 that Ritsumeikan was prepared to take charge of the statue instead.
+This proposal received wide support from both within and outside the university, and on December 8, 1953, the anniversary of the start of the Pacific War, a ceremony was held to unveil the statue at Ritsumeikan University.